PML4DC/iclr2024/cfp.md

 ### Accepted Submissions
  - 5-page submissions will be _eligible_ for oral or poster presentation.
  - 2-page submissions will be presented as posters.
 In both cases, page limit applies to content only, excluding references.
- - PML4LRS will arrange registration/attendance sponsorships for authors of accepted submissions.
+ - PML4LRS will provide registration tickets for a **few** accepted submissions only.

 ### Submission Format and Link